Moon

 Orbit and spin

 The Moon has two types of movements called orbit and spin.
-The orbit is the path that the Moon travels around the Earth while it spins or rotates on its axis.
+The orbit is the path that the Moon travels around the Earth.
+Its spin is how it rotates on its axis.

-Britannica School Primary is a part of the EPIC collection of reliable databases covering lots of different topics.
+Britannica School Primary is another part of the EPIC databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-• Type the words 'moon' in the search box at the top of the page.
+Enter the keyword 'moon' in the search box at the top of the page.

-• If you scroll down the page you will find a link to Orbit and Spin.
+If you look down the page you will find a link to Orbit and Spin.

 This site is run by the National Earth Science Teachers association in the USA.
 It has lots of information about the sun, the earth, space and the solar system.

-• Enter 'moon orbit and spin' into the search area.
+Enter the keywords 'moon orbit spin' into the search area at the top of the page.

-• Enter 'Moon orbit and spin' into the search area.
+Enter the keywords 'moon phases' into the search area.

-The websites below will explain what tides are and the effect of the Moon on the ocean and tides on planet Earth.
+The website below will explain what tides are and the effect of the Moon on the ocean and tides on planet Earth.

 Britannica School is a good EPIC resource for this kind of information.
 It is reliable and is put together especially for New Zealand school students and helps to answer questions about the Moon and tides.